Master equation for the probability distribution functions of forces in soft particle packings

-The CPDs show by themselves important properties.
-While the mean change of overlap responds in a non-affine way, astonishingly the fluctuations obey Gaussian statistics, indicating an independent stochastic evolution of overlaps/forces as reported,\ \emph{e.g.}\ in Ref.\ \cite{em0}.
-In contrast, the CPDs in (VV), where no forces act on the virtual contacts, are nearly the Holtsmark distributions with much broader tails than the Gaussian,\ \emph{i.e.} much larger jumps of negative overlaps can occur.
-This indicates a strongly correlated stochastic evolution over a wide range of length-scales.
-The probability for opening or closing contact transitions is exponentially decaying with distance from the zero, and causes the jump/gap in the complete PDFs, since just closed contacts are affected by repulsion (narrow exponential) and just opening contacts are free to open widely (wide exponential).
-Because both the Gaussian and Holtsmark distributions are members of the stable distribution family, fluctuations of contacts and virtual contacts in granular materials should obey the generalized central limit theorem \cite{sdistribution}, which has consequences for the statistical description of disordered systems in general.
-The strong deviation from an affine approximation \cite{rs1} for contacts and the enormous fluctuations of overlaps \cite{ft2} for virtual contacts, as well as the opening and closing of contacts statistics, are all captured by linear scalings with the effective increment.
+The CPDs show by themselves important properties: Contacts respond in a non-affine way, especially near jamming \cite{rs1}, as quantified by the scaling,\ e.g.\ $a_c\sim\gamma=\delta\phi/\left(\phi-\phi_J\right)$.
+Astonishingly, their fluctuations obey Gaussian statistics, indicating uncorrelated stochastic evolution of forces \cite{ft3}.
+In contrast, the nearly Holtsmark distributions feature much broader tails for virtual contacts that deform affinely in average.
+Indicating much larger changes of interparticle gaps, this implies a strongly correlated stochastic evolution over a wide range of length-scales.
+The probabilities for opening and closing contacts are exponentially decaying with distance from zero (i.e.\ $e^{-|\Lambda|/q_v}$ and $e^{-|\Lambda|/q_c}$ in Eqs.\ (\ref{eq:cdn4}) and (\ref{eq:cdn3}), respectively), and cause the discontinuous jumps in the PDFs, since opening contacts are free to open widely whereas closing contacts are affected by repulsion,\ i.e.\ $q_v\gg q_c$.
+Because both the Gaussian and Holtsmark distributions are members of the stable distribution family, fluctuations of contacts and virtual contacts in soft particles should obey the generalized central limit theorem \cite{sdistribution}, which has consequences for the statistical description of disordered systems in general.
+The strong deviation from an affine approximation \cite{rs1} for contacts and the enormous fluctuations of overlaps \cite{ft2} for virtual contacts, as well as the probabilities for opening and closing of contacts, are all proportional to the scaled strain step, $\gamma$.